 What I deeply appreciate about the politics of my country is that they keep seeking to eradicate anything that will ever lead to our division; ever again.
 All tags: ethnic, occupational and physiological are being removed.
 Without being an expert myself, all I have to do is speak to those who claim the title and assess their feelings.
-If they hate it, I am safe; Burundians should have know this trick…
+If they hate it, I am safe; Burundians should have known this trick…

 If I were in Simon Turner’s place, I would think my whole life has been a lie.
-But he doesn’t have a conscience, so make no mistake; his still has achieved his agenda.
+But he doesn’t have a conscience, so make no mistake; he still achieved his agenda.
 No investor wants to put money in an unstable place with brimming conflict; perception of crisis leads to real crisis; and that’s people like Simon Turner’s bread and butter.

 He needn’t be accurate.
 Even though facts are loudly against him, given that the exact opposite of what he predicted actually occurred.
 All he wanted was to create a perception.
 The fact that people like us, and others challenge them, somewhat water down their impact.
 But usually these individuals aren’t challenged.

 Sadly he isn’t alone, there are many in his kind, and this article isn’t only for him, but written to all of them apprentice witches, prophets of doom to our way of life.

 So to Simon Turner, I know you will be hired to write another report on Rwanda, just don’t forget to make a big disclaimer at the bottom saying: ‘Don’t do this at home’ or ‘smoking kills’.